-BioNGV is biomethane used as a green fuel.
-This biogas is produced from the fermentation of organic waste sourced from farming, industry or households.
-Once processed, it can fuel different types of vehicle.
-In addition, it is produced locally and has an excellent carbon footprint.
-Indeed, in addition to virtually zero GHG emissions, BioNGV emits neither nitrogen oxides (NOx) nor black smoke.
+BioNGV goes one step further.
+Natural gas, which is a fossil fuel, is replaced in this case by biomethane, a renewable biogas produced by the fermentation of organic waste from agricultural, industrial or domestic sources.
+This green fuel is produced locally and has an excellent carbon footprint.
+Indeed, in addition to virtually zero greenhouse gas emissions, BioNGV emits neither NOx, nor black smoke.

 CO2 emissions from BioNGV compared with diesel

-CO2 emitted annually in France through the injection of biomethane into grids (Ademe)
+tonnes of CO2 emitted per year in France through the injection of biomethane into the grid (Ademe)

 greenhouse gas (GHG) emissions compared with diesel